python-trio/trio/docs/source/reference-testing.rst

 :class:`MemoryReceiveStream`'s buffer.
 But that's just the default – you can replace this with whatever arbitrary behavior you want.

+Trio also provides some specialized functions for testing completely **un**\buffered streams: :func:`lockstep_stream_one_way_pair` and :func:`lockstep_stream_pair`.
+These aren't customizable, but they do exhibit an extreme kind of behavior that's otherwise hard to implement.

 API details
 ~~~~~~~~~~~